MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-glossary.md

 ### U

 ##### Unpackaged App
 Unpackaged apps don’t use MSIX.
-They’re typically installed and updated through .exe and .msi files.
+They’re typically installed and updated through .exe, Squirrel, or .msi files.
 These run without package identity.
+Both packaged and unpackaged apps can be published to the Microsoft Store.

 ##### UWP